andrebask/thesis/10 - chapter5.md

 }
 ```

 A significant variation with respect to the implementation proposed by Pettyjohn et al. is that the function that resumes the stack frames is implemented using iteration instead of recursion.
 This avoids using to much stack, as the JVM, differently from the C# MSIL, does not support tail call optimisation.
 Another difference is in the representation of the list of frames.
-Instead of using a linked list adding elements at the beginning, I used a Java ArrayList, adding elements at the end of the list.
+Instead of using a linked list adding elements at the beginning, I used a Java `ArrayList`, adding elements at the end of the list.
 This allows to avoid reversing a list at every capture, and saves an object allocation at each list extension.

 ## A brief overview of Kawa's compilation process
 In Kawa there are mainly five compilation stages [@Bothner1998]:

 1. Syntactic analysis - the first compilation stage reads the source input.
 The result is one or more Scheme forms (S-expressions), represented as lists.

 2. Semantic analysis - the main source form is rewritten into a set of nested `Expression` objects, which represents Kawa's *abstract syntax tree* (AST).
-For instance, a `QuoteExp` represents a literal, or a quoted form, a `ReferenceExp` is a reference to a named variable, an `ApplyExp` is an application of a procedure func to an argument list args and a `LetExp` is used for let binding forms.
+For instance, a `QuoteExp` represents a literal, or a quoted form, a `ReferenceExp` is a reference to a named variable, an `ApplyExp` is an application of a procedure func to an argument list and a `LetExp` is used for let binding forms.
 The Scheme primitive syntax lambda is translated into a `LambdaExp`.
 Other sub-classes of `Expression` are `IfExp`, used for conditional expressions, `BeginExp`, used for compound expressions and `SetExp`, used for assignments.
 The top-level `Expression` object is a `ModuleExp` and can be considered the root of the AST.
 This stage also handles macro expansion and lexical name binding.

-3. Optimisation - an intermediate pass performs type-inference and various optimisation, such as constant folding, dead code elimination, function inlining.
+3. Optimisation - an intermediate pass performs type-inference and various optimisation, such as constant folding, dead code elimination and function inlining.

 4. Code generation - the `ModuleExp` object is translated into one or more byte-coded classes.
-This is done by invoking the compile method recursively on the Expressions, which generates JVM instructions using the bytecode package, writing out the resulting class files.
+This is done by invoking a `compile` method recursively on the `Expression`s, which generates JVM instructions using the bytecode package, writing out the resulting class files.

 5. Loading - if the code is compiled and then immediately executed, the compiled code can be immediately turned into Java classes using the Java `ClassLoader` feature.
 Then the bytecode can be loaded into the Kawa run-time.